ajschumacher/ajschumacher.github.io/2014/10/04/peeps-be-askin-me/index.md

 # Excellent tech/data things to do in DC

-Peeps be all the time askin' me, what&#160;are the excellent tech/data things to do in DC?
+Peeps be all the time askin' me, what are the excellent tech/data things to do in DC?
 Where are the cool people to be found?
 What's good?

 Well look: